Jagadeesh-pradhani/iris_drone/README.md

   2. Ensure the SLAM node subscribes to the appropriate topics (e.g., /odom, /scan).
   3. Adjust the parameters as necessary for optimal performance.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements